 By Roy Burner - Minister of the Gospel

 Revive us again is to recover from a state of neglect.
-The fruition of openly flaunted ungodliness has hasten the probability of judgment being exercised by God; not only punishment for a sin-driven people, but to induce a return to God!
+The fruition of openly flaunted ungodliness has hasten the possibility of judgment being exercised by God; not only punishment for a sin-driven people, but to induce a return to God!

 Many once godly nations are allowing ungodliness to come to the forefront; rather than holding fast to God's Word.
 Immorality has dramatically increased, in these latter years, that has not gone unnoticed by God (Psalm 32:13-14).
 (Comment)

-There has been a flood of devastation upon America and elsewhere.
+There has been a flood of devastation.
 Could it be that the hedge; mentioned of in the Parable of the Vineyard (Isaiah 5:5), has been lowered or is it simply that Mother Nature is acting up?
 Could it be partial judgments to induce a return to God?

 What will it take for a return to the God?
 We are seeing a withdrawal from former alliances to God; favoring the ungodliness of man over the righteousness of God.
-Scripture reveals that righteousness exalts a nation but sin (or ungodliness) is a reproach to any people (Proverbs 14:34).
+Righteousness exalts a nation but sin (or ungodliness) is a reproach to any people (Proverbs 14:34).

 In the 85th Psalm are found these words: Will you not revive us again: that your people may rejoice in you?
 Details are lacking as to all the reasons for this outcry to God; for God's anger to cease, but it brought a time of national humility, a national revival, along with a display of God's mercy.

 The petition was preceded by a remembrance of the Lord's past favors; a repentant attitude of the people, with the Psalmist's certainty of impending deliverance!
 Revive us again is the petition placed before God; much needed in the hour in which we live?